 Yellow Card Caution:

 A cautioned player shall leave the field and may be replaced.
-The cautioned player may reenter at the next legal substitution opportunity (NF Playing Rule 12-8-1).
-The Michigan 10minute substitution is no longer in place (as of fall 2013).
+The cautioned player may re-enter at the next legal substitution opportunity (NF Playing Rule 12-8-1).

 Yellow/Red Card Disqualification (yellow card shown, then red card):